jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

         tree

-    * If it is not installed on the computer, the terminal_ shows
+    * If it is not installed on the computer, the terminal_ is your friend and shows

       .. code-block:: python